aleksasavic312/network-security-lab/docs/IMPLEMENTATION.md

   odd-numbered hosts in the lower usable range of Router B's LAN, the last usable host of that range is denied and everything else is denied.
-- **Extended named ACL (`MIKAN`)** - blocks SSH to Router A and ICMP to the CONFERENCE-ROOM and EMPLOYEE LANs from spoofed/bogon sources (RFC 1918 class A/B/C, multicast and 127.0.0.0/8), while whitelisting host PC6 (public 209.165.64.226) for SSH to Router A and ping to the TACACS+ server.
+- **Extended named ACL (`MIKAN`)** - blocks SSH to Router A and ICMP to the KONFERENCIJSKA_SALA and ZAPOSLENI LANs from spoofed/bogon sources (RFC 1918 class A/B/C, multicast and 127.0.0.0/8), while whitelisting host PC6 (public 209.165.64.226) for SSH to Router A and ping to the TACACS+ server.
   Inbound EIGRP updates toward those two LANs are dropped; all other legitimate